Shiaoming/ALIKED/README.md

 # ALIKED: A Lighter Keypoint and Descriptor Extraction Network via Deformable Transformation

-ALIKED is improved based on [ALIKE ](https://github.com/Shiaoming/ALIKE), and it introduces the Sparse Deformable Descriptor Head (SDDH) to extract deformable descriptors efficiently.
-The ALIKED can extract more robust descriptors than ALIKE.
-Technical details are described in [this paper](https://arxiv.org/pdf/2304.03608.pdf).
+ALIKED is an improvement on [ALIKE](https://github.com/Shiaoming/ALIKE), which introduces the Sparse Deformable Descriptor Head (SDDH) to efficiently extract deformable descriptors.
+Compared with ALIKE, ALIKED can extract more robust descriptors in a more efficient way.
+The technical details are described in [this paper](https://arxiv.org/pdf/2304.03608.pdf).

 > ```
 > Xiaoming Zhao, Xingming Wu, Weihai Chen, Peter C.Y.
 Chen, Qingsong Xu, and Zhengguo Li, "ALIKED: A Lighter Keypoint and Descriptor Extraction Network via Deformable Transformation", IEEE Transactions on Instrumentation & Measurement, 2023.